 IBM z/OS provides such software technologies as Enterprise JavaTM Beans, eXtensible Markup Language (XML), HyperText Markup Language (HTML), Unicode and distributed Internet Protocol (IP) networking z/OS UNIX System Services allows customers to develop and run UNIX programs on z/OS and exploit the reliability and scalability of the System z processors. z/OS also incorporates cryptographic services, distributed print services, workload management, storage management, parallel sysplex availability, and automation capabilities.
-Not all of these functions have been analyzed in this evaluation; see section 2.3.1 for the software configuration of z/OS used in this evaluation.
-The security functions subject to this evaluation are described in Chapters 5 and 6 of this document.
+Not all of these functions have been analyzed in this evaluation; see section 1.3.3 for the software configuration of z/OS used in this evaluation.
+The security functions subject to this evaluation are described in chapter 6 of this document.

-With such outstanding security features as multilevel security support, IBM z/OS meets all of the requirements of the Labeled Security Protection Profile (LSPP) and the Controlled Access Protection Profile (CAPP), which were developed by the Information Systems Security Organization within the National Security Agency to map the TCSEC B1 (LSPP) and C2 (CAPP) classes of the U. S. Department of Defense (DoD) Trusted Computer System Evaluation Criteria (TCSEC) to the Common Criteria framework.
-This Security Target therefore claims full compliance with the requirements of these Protection Profiles and also includes additional functional and assurance packages beyond those required by LSPP and CAPP.
+With such outstanding security features as multilevel security support, IBM z/OS meets all of the requirements of the Controlled Access Protection Profile (CAPP) and the now-retired (sunset) Labeled Security Protection Profile (LSPP), which were developed by the Information Systems Security Organization within the National Security Agency to map the TCSEC B1 (LSPP) and C2 (CAPP) classes of the U. S. Department of Defense (DoD) Trusted Computer System Evaluation Criteria (TCSEC) to the Common Criteria framework.
+This Security Target claims full compliance with the requirements of the CAPP Protection Profile and also includes additional functional and assurance packages, some derived from LSPP.